JBGruber/LexisNexisTools/README.md

 you do not have `remotes` yet install it via `install.packages("remotes")` first):

-**Note: the GitHub Version now supports .docx files from NexisUni (see [this issue](https://github.com/JBGruber/LexisNexisTools/issues/7#issuecomment-509000414))**
+**Note: the GitHub Version now supports .docx files from Nexis Uni (see [this issue](https://github.com/JBGruber/LexisNexisTools/issues/7#issuecomment-509000414))**